ArcticLatent/ArcticDownloader-lin/README.public.md

 - Use the legend inside the app if you want a refresher on the quantization shorthand (fp16, fp8, GGUF, etc.).
 - If you drop in new hardware later, just change your tier in the app and it will show the upgraded variants automatically.

-## Need Help?

-If you need help, hit a problem, or spot a bug in the app, please open an issue in this GitHub repository so we can take a look.

-Enjoy smoother ComfyUI setups!

 ## Requirements

 - Active internet connection for downloading models and LoRAs.